banner

 spidrid

-This animation shows a spidrid negotion height differences and making some turns.
-It is also clear that the animal's body does not turn while turning.
-There is another thing to note"for this spidrid, the promotion and remaotion muscles are stronger than the flexor and extensor muscles.
-That means that these muscles do better when they tickt out at right angles to the direction of moement, and the animal swings them that way to get the most out of its muscles.
+This animation shows a spidrid negating height differences and making some turns.
+You may observe that the animal's body does not turn while changing direction.
+There is another thing to note here: the promotion and remaotion muscles are stronger in this species than the flexor and extensor muscles.
+That means that these muscles do best when they stick out at right angles to the direction of movement, and the animal holds them there to get the most out of its muscles.

 Spidrid in 'longitudinal predilection' gait

-Bt some other species have strong flxion and extension muscles, and they would prfit from turning the legs as fas as possible to be parallel to the direction of muscle.
-Well, in this animation the species is the same, but it is only a simple animation after all, not a field guide...
+But some other species have strong flexion and extension muscles, and they profit from holding their legs as far as possible parallel to the direction of movement.
+The words 'other species' should not taken too literal; the animal looks exactly the same in this animation as in the previous one.
+This is only a simple animation after all, not a field guide...